stschulte/puppet-nimsoft/README.md

 type is be able translate the names into the corresponding ids to create a valid configuration file.
 Puppet will raise an error if a name connot be found.

-Please note that you should provide a system template as the `default` property and this one is repsponsible to define the actual monitoring tasks.
-The system template should also be a correct merge of your non-system templates you have provided as for the `template` property as these will be shown in the probe GUI as assigned templates.

 Complete examples
 -----------------